 Visually speaking, it has been up and down here and there.
 Mostly a hit though.
-When it needs to, the action is improved majorly as it should be otherwise it would just look terrible.
+Like most shows, or at least ones that want to stand out in scenes, the visuals will go above and beyond then the usual to look when it needs to.
 The comedy arcs were also pretty good in terms of its animation, but there were times when the animation took a turn down and looked pretty bad.
 Expect the animation budget to be really good during the action arcs, especially for the final two arcs.
 Thankfully it wasn’t bad when it needed to be so there’s nothing major I would note down.

 As for the soundtrack, it has been really good.
-The OST was done pretty well and matches the overall mood of what the scene is trying to portray to the viewer.
-The OP/ED songs I have mixed feelings for because I’m mainly a fan of catchy songs, but they were all pretty decent.
+The OST was done pretty well and matches the overall mood of what the scene is trying to portray to the viewer—whether its during comedy or action.
+The OP/ED songs I have mixed feelings for because I’m mainly a fan of catchy songs, but they sounded good and is no different from past season.
 I’ve been mainly a fan of Gintama’s OP, but this season there was a few EDs I quite enjoyed more so than its OP counterpart, so props to the singers for that.

 And just like that another season of Gintama ends.
 The waiting once again begins as per regular tradition.
 If you haven’t enjoyed this season, then the season to come, which will most likely be the finale, is definitely not for you.